-Our Curriculum Evenings offer you the best opportunity to find out what approaches we use in school as well as a chance to talk to staff and ask us questions.

-We hope that all parents will make the time to join us for our Curriculum Evening and it is an expectation detailed in our Parents Charter.
+Our Curriculum Evenings offer you the single best opportunity to find out what approaches we use in school as well as a chance to talk to staff and ask us questions.
+We strongly recommend that at least one parent from each family attends the Curriculum Evening (it is an expectation detailed in our Parents Charter) in order to find out how to support their child at home.
+Details are sent out electronically through ParentMail so that parents can book a place.